satellasoft/satellasoft-gallery/README.md

-# Satellasoft Gallery
+# SatellaSoft Gallery

-**Satellasoft Gallery** is an open source image gallery project, with the possibility of rewind/forward and modal display.
+**SatellaSoft Gallery** is an open source image gallery project, with the possibility of rewind/forward and modal display.
 The gallery also displays a text description and the current image number.

 - Our site: **https://satellasoft.com**
 - Author: **Gunnar Correa**